Skip to main content

 Create new API token

-Click the Add API Token button to create a new API key.
+Click Add Token to create a new API token.

 Configure token details